Climate conscious architecture comes first when thinking about climate crisis mitigation

 Urbanization, Climate Crisis and their Consequences

-Cities are urban heat islands, they are warming up beyond the effect of climate crisis with an estimated average temperature rise of 1-3°C above the surrounding areas.
-At night this temperature gap is even higher, since secondary radiation makes it harder for the urban landscape too cool down than rural landscapes, which enjoy a much larger sky-view factor.
+Cities are urban heat islands, they are warming up beyond the effect of the climate crisis, with an estimated average temperature rise of 1-3°C above the surrounding areas.
+At night, this temperature gap is even higher, since secondary radiation makes it harder for the urban landscape to cool down than for rural landscapes, which enjoy a much larger sky-view factor.

 So back to our initial question - why should green architecture be prioritized over smart energy solutions?

-When we pump natural gas through a pipeline, burn it to produce hot gas and use that to make electricity, tranport this electricity to a consumer we are constantly changing the energy from one form into another.
-The second law of thermodynamics says that for each of these transformation we must produce (heat) losses.
-This is equally true for sustainable energy - wether it is produced from solar cells, wind turbines, geothermal boreholes or any other source.
+When we pump natural gas through a pipeline, burn it to produce hot gas, use that to make electricity, and transport this electricity to a consumer, we are constantly changing the energy from one form into another.
+The second law of thermodynamics says that for each of these transformations, we must concede (heat) losses.
+This is equally true for sustainable energy - whether it is produced from solar cells, wind turbines, geothermal boreholes or any other source.

-But what has that to do with architecture and microgrids?
-Well it basically says that when we cool something down, for examply the interior of our houses, we will always make something else warmer not by the same, but by a greater amount.
-The inevitable heat losses mean, that, if you cool a cubic meter of air in a building by 1°C, you must heat a cubic meter of air outside the building by more than 1°C.
+But what does that have to do with architecture and microgrids?
+Well, it basically says that when we cool something down, for example the interior of our houses, we will always make something else warmer, not by the same, but by a greater amount.
+The inevitable heat losses mean that, if you cool a cubic meter of air in a building by 1°C, you must heat a cubic meter of air outside the building by more than 1°C.

 So whatever smart solution we are coming up with for cooling down our living spaces using electricity, we will always generate more heat in the process than we managed to cool down.
 Sounds fairly academic?
 Unfortunately not.

-A number of studies for big cities (Paris, Tokio, Phoenix(full paper) and recently a study for Osaka published in Nature open access) have shown that air condition use will increase temperatures in cities, especially during nighttime by 0.5-3°C above even the normal urban heat island effekt.
+A number of studies for big cities (Paris, Tokyo, Phoenix(full paper) and recently a study for Osaka published in Nature open access) have shown that air conditioning use will increase temperatures in cities, especially during nighttime, by 0.5-3°C - and that is in addition to the usual urban heat island effect.

 These studies show - in summary - that: